James Corbet Burcher is a specialist planning and environmental law barrister.

 “An up-and-coming junior frequently highlighted for his client-friendly approach who is developing a strong reputation in the market…He has a good style and intellectual approach…He is very capable and very keen.”

-James has appeared in over 30 cases before the Planning Court, Court of Appeal and Supreme Court, both led and unled.
+James has appeared in over 50 cases before the Planning Court, Court of Appeal and Supreme Court.

-A full list of his court cases is set out below.
+A full list of his court cases since 2014 is set out below.

 James has appeared at over 40 planning inquiries and hearings.